aws-samples/amazon-ecs-demo-with-node-express/README.md

  - Dockerfile and the sample code are provided in this repository.
  - In the optional part 1, we'll [install Docker on AWS EC2](https://docs.aws.amazon.com/AmazonECS/latest/userguide/docker-basics.html#install_docker), build and run the image.
 You might also use local development environment for this part.
- - In the optional part 2, we'll push the image to [Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html#cli-authenticate-registry)
+ - In the optional part 2, we'll push the image to [Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html#cli-authenticate-registry).
+If you're using the EC2 Instance for this, make sure its assigned role has necessary rights (such as AmazonEC2ContainerRegistryFullAccess )

 ## Part 1 - Optional : Running Docker on Amazon EC2

-Launching an EC2 instance with Amazon Linux 2.`t3.micro` size is sufficient for the sake of this demosntration and since we'll use `port 80` for web application, Security Group allow HTTP protocol at this port.
-Once your instance is up and running, SSH into it and Run the commands below on your instance :
+- Launch an EC2 instance with Amazon Linux 2.`t3.micro` size, it will sufficient for this demonstration
+- We'll use `port 80` for web application, configure your Security Group to allow HTTP access at this port.
+- Once your instance is up and running, SSH into it and Run the commands below on your instance :

 ```bash
 # Install Docker